 As Estefania and Dr. Arnold Mages explain, “our goal is to direct participants towards openness and awareness of cultural differences, to then build common ground with the workshop activities.
 The innovative and engaging part about this workshop is the use of facilitative designed objects — informed by user research and cultural probes.
 We hope to continue to develop our understanding of how these objects are used, by exploring their use in the context of the international design community attracted by DRS2020.”

 Estefania and Dr. Arnold Mages had planned to present their work in-person to an international audience at the biannual meeting of the Design Research Society in Brisbane, Australia.
 While many conferences were cancelled, the Design Research Society is planning to continue with online participation.

 With this new format, experts from two of CAMD’s Media Studios Organization (MSO) labs – the Immersive Media Labs and Shillman Hall Studio Spaces – along with a group of CAMD students who work in the labs, were eager to help develop a multiuser tabletop simulator from scratch to interact with the shapes during the conference.
-Having the ability to interact with the shapes remotely through the tabletop simulator will cultivate the interactivity that would have been possible in-person.
-The participants who join the presentation will have the opportunity to move the 3D modeled shapes and talk about them as if they were really there.
+Having the ability to interact with the shapes remotely through the tabletop simulator cultivated the interactivity that would have been possible in-person.
+The participants who joined the presentation had the opportunity to move the 3D modeled shapes and talk about them as if they were really there.